When I first started my fitness journey, I didn't truly understand protein's importance.

 Now, while protein CAN be metabolized and used for energy, it's actually not the best source of energy.

-In fact, it's the last thing your body prefers to use for energy.
+In fact, the last thing your body prefers to do is use protein for energy.

 Protein is mostly used to maintain and rebuild tissues like muscle, bone, skin, hair, nails, and more.